 Racky Plews’ choreography is simple and suits the space in a clearly tight-budgeted design by Eda Giray.
 It would be interesting to see what Giray could have created, as the fluidity of the adaptable wheeled boxes and the grace of the hanging picture frames works.

 There’s further to go with the conversation of the piece.
 The end disappoints with its repetitive “amen” – the presence of God didn’t seem to influence any part of the stories you find yourself with and Tess’s choice is not clearly made to round it off.
 Some songs make their point too quickly and the character has nowhere to build.
 If anything needs to develop, it’s the songs journeys and the clarity of the ending, but otherwise as a debut piece of work it’s fairly impressive.

-The Mistress Cycle is at the Landor Theatre until 9th March 2014, for further information or to book visit here.
+The Mistress Cycle is at the Landor Theatre until 9th March 2014.
+For further information or to book visit the theatre’s website here.